openstreetmap/iD/GOVERNANCE.md

 - Updating dependencies.
 - Assign roles.

-and all the following roles.
+and all responsibilities of the following roles.

 Github shows a `(Member)` label next to users with full access to this repository and the organisation.